moveit/moveit2_tutorials/doc/examples/motion_planning_python_api/motion_planning_python_api_tutorial.rst

         panda_arm = panda.get_planning_component("panda_arm")
         logger.info("MoveItPy instance created")

-Using the planning component represented by the ``panda_arm`` variable we can begin to perform motion planning.
+Using the planning component represented by the ``panda_arm`` variable, we can begin to perform motion planning.
 We also define a helper function for planning and executing motions: ::

         def plan_and_execute(